 2.1.3 START-UP

-The heater is started by using the switch ON-OFF-AUTO.

-The numeric display is turned on.

-The pump starts running (a knocking sound can be heard and the decimal on the display starts blinking), the fan starts running.
+The heater is started by using the switch HEAT-OFF-AUTO.
+The green indicator D15 flashes The pump starts running (a knocking sound can be heard and the decimal on the display starts blinking), the fan starts running.